Classic all-American apple pie with a perfectly flaky and crispy yet tender crust, the quintessential fall pie.

 Fall is finally here, although I keep having to turn the A/C on here in St. Louis.
 What is the deal??
 Anyway, I have managed to make an apple pie with the beautiful apples from the orchard down the street.
 They had Jonagold and that’s what I used.
 I like my apple pie simple, and with a good crust, of course.

 I use lard and butter in my pie crusts.
+Use a mixture of chilled butter and lard and a pastry blender or your fingertips to cut them into the flour mixture until it resembles coarse crumbs.
+Add cold water until it clumps together, cover in plastic and chill before you roll it out.
 This is the same crust I use for peach pie and cherry pie.
 Lard makes the best pie crust.
 If that grosses you out, you can use vegetable shortening.

 I have no idea where I got my apple pie recipe, in fact, I have nothing written down.
 I just remember I used cinnamon and ginger, and a little flour.
 This is pretty straightforward.
 I really like simple ingredients that let the apples shine through.